ARedfearn/interviewer/README.md

 - Your code should be in a state that you would feel comfortable releasing to production
 - The endpoints for the same token might be called from multiple clients concurrently.
 - Writing unit/integration tests are optional but highly encouraged
+- Dockerising the two components is optional and encouraged

 # Questions